Wikid82/templates/README.md

 [8]: https://tautulli.com                                             "Tautulli.com"
 [9]: https://github.com/Tautulli/Tautulli                             "Tautulli GitHub"

+- [Overseerr][12] - Overseerr is a request management and media discovery tool built to work with your existing Plex ecosystem.
+- [PlexIs][13] - Plexis is a tool designed to enhance your Plex media server

 ## Prowlarr ##

 Prowlarr is an indexer manager/proxy built on the popular *arr .net/reactjs base stack to integrate with your various PVR apps.
 Two popular docker images are maintained by [Hotio][11] and [LinuxServer][12].